aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 ■ **Modulus**

-Software code (Visual Basic 6) to estimate the a composite Eleastic modules comprised of several thin substrates
+The [Modulus Folder](https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/tree/master/Modulus) contains the software code (Visual Basic 6) to estimate the composite Elastic modules comprised of several thin substrates.
+A work done while I was a Junior Scientific Researcher in the Physics Department at the University of Minho.

 <p align="center">
   <img src="https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/blob/master/Modulus/4point%20bending.png"> &nbsp;